2026-03-201774038064455

 Modern hiring practices have expanded the definition of experience to include:

-• Academic Projects: Coursework, research papers, group projects, and presentations
+• Academic Projects: Coursework, research papers, group projects

-• Extracurricular Activities: Leadership roles in clubs, sports teams, student organizations
+• Extracurricular Activities: Leadership roles in clubs, sports teams

 • Volunteer Work: Community service, non-profit contributions

-• Personal Projects: Websites, apps, blogs, creative works, or entrepreneurial ventures
+• Personal Projects: Websites, apps, blogs, creative works

 • Internships & Apprenticeships: Formal or informal learning experiences